nrkn/chonkpix/README.md

 a stupidly simple chonky pixel engine

+created for me to do experiments with pixel art, palettes, text rendering etc

+this is *not* designed to be the most performant or extensive 2D game engine!

+it is designed to be fun for me to use

 defers pretty much everything to the scene, just provides a basic harness for interacting with the browser, handling input, timing, rendering etc